PalomeroLab/how-to/docs/command-line/index.md

 # Linux and the Command Line

 Linux is a family of open-source Unix-like operating systems based on the Linux kernel.
 It's typically packaged in a distribution, which includes the Linux kernel along with a set of software tools and utilities.
 There are many different distributions of Linux, such as Ubuntu, Fedora, Red Hat, and CentOS.

-Linux distrubitions all run a shell, which is a program that interprets and executes programs.
+Linux distributions all run a shell, which is a program that interprets and executes programs.
 The "command line" refers to the interface between you and the shell.

 ## Concepts